Quilt artists create textiles to admire or cozy up with | Times Leader

 Other uses of quilts in decor: “We’ve made quilted pillows, pouches, table runners and even coats, and hope to continue experimenting and pushing the boundaries of what a quilt can be,” she says.

 One example from the collection will be on view at Bentonville, Arkansas’ Crystal Bridges Museum of Modern Art in February.
-Gschwandtner has other works at Los Angeles’ .
+Gschwandtner has other works at Los Angeles’ Shoshana Wayne Gallery.

 The project “uses film from every movie in my collection,” she says, and includes footage “of hands at work on many forms of craft, like dyeing, knitting, crocheting and quilting.”

-Brooklyn-based quilt maker offers a large ash wood quilt hanger.
+Brooklyn-based quilt maker Caroline Z. Hurley offers a large ash wood quilt hanger.
 Clamp the edge of the textile between two wooden straps, and an aluminum cleat attaches it to the wall.

 Vacilando’s wall quilts come with a wooden dowel and hanging tabs.